sqlpad/sqlpad/docs/authentication.md

 ?> Available as of `4.2.0`

-SQLPad can be configured to run without any configuration at all.
+SQLPad can be configured to run without any authentication at all.
 This can be enabled by setting `disableAuth` to `true`.

+If enabled, `disableAuthDefaultRole` is used to assign admin or editor role to users.
+You'd want to configure connections via configuration file or environment variables if `disableAuthDefaultRole` is `editor`.

 ## Auth Proxy